 - La Avellana to Monterrico: Ferry across the mangrove canal (Q5-10, 15 minutes)

 Total: Q25-50, about 3-3.5 hours.
-Ferries run regularly throughout the day.
-The last ferry back from Monterrico is around 5:00 PM.
+Ferries run all day.
+Last ferry back from Monterrico is around 5:00 PM.
+See the chicken bus guide for safety expectations on this route.

 Private Transfer